divstechnologydev/moveo-analytics-flutter/README.md

 - For secondary or experimental data
 - When you want to track data separately from main session metadata
 - **Don't call before session starts**
+- Use for data enrichment and specific analysis queries

 ### Track Data